dzcpy/transliteration/README.md

 ### slugify(str, [options])

-Convert Unicode `str` to a slug string for making sure it is safe to be used in an URL as a file name.
+Convert Unicode `str` into a slug string, making sure it is safe to be used in an URL or in a file name.

 __Options:__ (optional)